MoonWalker440/Music-Megathread/README.md

 [SpotiFlyer](https://github.com/Shabinder/SpotiFlyer) - Kotlin Multiplatform Music Downloader, Supports Spotify / Gaana / Youtube Music / Jio Saavn / SoundCloud.

 [Spotdl](https://github.com/spotDL/spotify-downloader) - Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found)

+[Spoqify](https://spoqify.com) - It's an MIT-licensed dead-simple service that allows you to access Spotify playlists like an anonymous user.
+When looking at a Spotify playlist, just replace the t in spotify.com with a q, so that your address bar reads https://open.spoqify.com/..., then hit Return and you will be forwarded to an anonymized version of that playlist.

 [Downify](https://play.google.com/store/apps/details?id=com.sam.downify) - With Downify, you can download your favorite Spotify playlists and albums